drpointcloud/Landmark_TNNLS/README.md

 Dataset is provided by fail_loudly repo.

 Things that can be configured <br>
-* DR methods,
+* DR methods
-* Sample size,
+* Sample size
-* Number of rundom runs,
+* Number of rundom runs
-* Significance level.
+* Significance level